 Identification of New Zealand’s horse populations is a fundamental element of New Zealand’s equine biosecurity success.

 The New Zealand Equine Health Association’s mission is to protect the health and welfare of New Zealand horses.
-Disease incursion is recognised as one of the key concerns for the health of the New Zealand equine population, and hence, any opportunities to identify and trace the population will be crucial in isolating and controlling the spread of potential outbreaks.
+Disease incursion is recognised as one of the key concerns for the health of the New Zealand equine population, and hence, any opportunities to identify the population will be crucial in isolating and managing the spread of disease and potential outbreaks.

-The National Equine Identification & Traceability (NEIT) system is a project the NZEHA and its equine industry partners have been working quietly on in the background for the last decade.
+The National Equine Identification & Traceability (NEIT) system is a project that the NZEHA and its equine industry partners have recognised as being critical to efficiently responding to an equine disease outbreak and has been in discussions for the past decade.
 Since 2020, the focus of this project has become a key priority for the organisation, with a working group being formed and more active measures being taken to deliver an identification and traceability solution for the New Zealand horse herd.

-This project will use microchipping, a globally recognised and safe means of uniquely identifying horses.
-Of course, microchipping has additional benefits, including being quickly identifiable in the face of a natural disaster, supports proof of ownership, the ability to record a baseline reading on their temperature with the use of Bio-Thermo microchips, and improved welfare outcomes for all New Zealand horses.
+NEIT uses microchipping, a globally recognised and safe means of uniquely identifying horses.
+Microchipping also supports proof of ownership, quick identification during a natural disaster, the ability to record baseline temperature readings with Bio-Thermo microchips, and improved welfare outcomes for all New Zealand horses.

-We will continue to provide updated information on the NEIT system as it is developed, but if you have any further questions, please visit our Frequently Asked Questions or contact us.
-Alternatively you can also head over to the dedicated NEIT website - www.neit.org.nz
+We will continue to provide updates on the NEIT system as it is developed, but if you have any further questions, please visit our Frequently Asked Questions page or contact us.
+Alternatively, you can also head over to the dedicated NEIT website - www.neit.org.nz

 Equine Vaccination Guidelines